AngleProtocol/angle-docs/other/amo.md

 So far, Angle has worked with Ondo to offer such services, as presented in [this](https://gov.angle.money/t/proposal-angle-ondo-liquidity-as-a-service-program/320) governance discussion.

 The first liquidity as a service operation has been approved with Paladin as detailed [here](https://gov.angle.money/t/liquidity-as-a-service-partnership-with-paladin/322), to provide 500,000 agEUR as liquidity to PAL through Ondo contracts.

+### Protocol-owned Liquidity

+Angle is using some of its governance surplus in USDC coupled with an agEUR AMO to provide liquidity on Optimism and Arbitrum agEUR/USDC pools.

+One pool on each of the two networks has been seeded with 200,000 USDC from the surplus, and 200,000 agEUR minted through AMOs, for a total of 400,000 new agEUR coming from AMOs.

+The 400,000 USDC represent less than 5% of the surplus.
+The 400,000 agEUR minted are backed by these USDC that are used to issue them.
+If the value of the USD came to decrease, a portion of the agEUR issued through AMO would be released “unbacked” on the market.
+In this case, the protocol could settle the debt by buying agEUR on the market with some of the surplus or liquidity provided.
+Given the size of the pool, this risk could be easily absorbed by the protocol.

+More details can be found on [this governance post](https://gov.angle.money/t/aip-14-seed-univ3-ageur-usdc-pools-on-optimism-and-arbitrum-using-protocol-surplus-and-amos/396).